 (h) When a physician refuses to sign the death certificate.

-(i) When, after reasonable efforts, a physician cannot be obtained to sign the medical certification as required under s.
-69.18(2)(b) or (c) within six days after the pronouncement of death or sooner under circumstances which the coroner or medical examiner determines to be emergency.
+(i) When, after reasonable efforts, a physician cannot be obtained to sign the medical certification as required under Wis.
+Stat. §§ 69.18(2)(b) or (c) within six days after the pronouncement of death or sooner under circumstances which the coroner or medical examiner determines to be emergency.

 Important Points regarding the responsibility to report deaths to a coroner or medical examiner

-The administrator of a health care facility must develop an effective system for prompt notification of the coroner or medical examiner for cases covered under section 979.01, Stats., chapter HFS 135, Wis.
-Adm.
-Code, and under any individual coroner or medical examiner guidelines that are applicable.
+The administrator of a health care facility must develop an effective system for prompt notification of the coroner or medical examiner for cases covered under Wis.
+Stat. § 979.01, Wis.
+Admin.
+Code ch.
+DHS 135, and under any individual coroner or medical examiner guidelines that are applicable.